Category Archives: Projects

 Valve 15 is the 22mm feed to the break-tank.

-The last stage was to eliminate sunlight getting to the break-tank in order to stop water borne algae growth which will eventually block the water filters, I decided at this point to insulate the break-tank even though it will be empty over winter.
+To eliminate sunlight getting to the break-tank in order to stop water borne algae growth which will eventually block the water filters, I decided at this point to insulate the break-tank even though it will be empty over winter.

 I used 25mm polystyrene sheets to insulate the break-tank and to weatherproof this, I used black opaque floor protective sheets from Wickes which was perfect all held together with Lidl black duct tape: